API integration

 3. Add the prepared code to every client platform page that must be monitored.

-4. Verify established API communication at the Tirreno console.
+4. Verify established API communication at the tirreno console.

 Parameters